 Simorgh Dance Collective

-In 2007, Farima Berenji established the Farima Dance Company in the San Francisco Bay Area, a dance ensemble that seeks to interpret, present, and perform traditional classical, folkloric, and sacred dances of the Silk Road.
-Based on Farima Berenji’s training and experience with the Farima Dance Company, she began a worldwide collaboration with other traditional dancers and musicians in the Simorgh Dance Collective, a world community of expert and emerging artists devoted to cross-cultural dialogue and artistic collaboration in traditional, classical, and sacred dance styles of the Silk Road.
+In 2007, Farima Berenji established a worldwide collaboration with other traditional dancers and musicians in the Simorgh Dance Collective, a world community of expert and emerging artists devoted to cross-cultural dialogue and artistic collaboration in traditional, classical, and sacred dance styles of Persia and the Silk Road.

-The Simorgh Dance Collective currently has member companies and artist affiliations in Anchorage, Alaska, in Comox Valley, Vancouver, Victoria, Toronto, and Calgary, Canada and in Turkey, UK, Iran, and the San Francisco Bay Area.
+The Simorgh Dance Collective currently has member companies and artist affiliations in Alaska, Utah, Canada, Turkey, England, Iran, Kurdistan, and the San Francisco Bay Area.

-The Simorgh Dance Collective is honored to be the first Persian dance company directed by an Iranian woman to perform during a U.S. presidential reception.
+The Simorgh Dance Collective is honored to be the first Persian dance company directed by an Iranian woman to perform during a U.S. presidential reception for Obama and Biden.

 And the birds asked the Wizard: “We desire to know the great Simorgh, the one bird who is believed to be the most beautiful bird on this Universe.”